hackclub/hackaccino/submissions/space-explorer-game/README.md

 ## How did you build this?

-How: Using Normal HTML along with some three.js
+How: Started with a basic HTML file, then made the logic of the instructions tab, and then the styles of the website overall, after that I went to use some three.js to make the game itself.